gradle/gradle/design-docs/play-support.md

 #### Implementation

+- Fail when this is enabled on Java 6 builds, tell the user this is only supported for Java 7+.
-- Temporarily, use `build/tmp/retrigger` to trigger re-run
+- Watch project directory for changes to trigger re-run
 - Add `InputWatchService` that can be given Files to watch
 - TODO: Figure out where this watch service lives (in CLI process or Daemon)
 - When files change, mark the file as out of date
 - Re-run trigger polls the watch service for changes at some default rate.
 We should allow this to be adjusted (e.g., --watch=1s).
+- Ignore build/ .gradle/ etc files.

 #### Test Coverage

-- When `retrigger` changes/created/deleted, Gradle re-runs the same set of tasks.
+- When the project directory files change/are create/are delete, Gradle re-runs the same set of tasks.
+- Limits/performance tests for watched files?

 ### Story: Continuous Gradle mode triggered by task input changes